mpampuch/nextflow-notes/README.md

 nextflow run <script> -w /some/scratch/dir
 ```

+> [!NOTE]
-Note that if you delete or move the pipeline work directory, this will prevent to use the resume feature in subsequent runs.
+> If you delete or move the pipeline work directory, this will prevent to use the resume feature in subsequent runs.

+> [!NOTE]
-Also note that the pipeline work directory is intended to be used as a temporary scratch area.
+> The pipeline work directory is intended to be used as a temporary scratch area.
 The final workflow outputs are expected to be stored in a different location specified using the `publishDir` directive.

 ### Using the `publishDir` process directive